takeshape/nextjs/README.md

 - `DEFAULT_BRANCH` - Set an alternate default branch name.
 Otherwise `master` and `main` will both be checked.
 - `GITHUB_TOKEN` - Provide a GitHub personal access token for accessing PR information from the GitHub API.
 Requires access to the repo you're working with and permissions sufficient to list PR issues.
+- `NO_TTY_SHOULD_CREATE_BRANCH` - A flag setting the create branch behavior in non-TTY environments, like the VSCode git tools.
+By default this is `true`.
+- `NO_TTY_SHOULD_MERGE_BRANCH` - A flag setting the merge branch behavior in non-TTY environments.
+By default this is `true`.

 ## Usage